gabrie30/ghorg/README.md

 $ ghorg clone --help
 ```

-## Configuration
+## Setup and Configuration

 Configuration can be set in two ways.
 The first is in `$HOME/.config/ghorg/conf.yaml`.
 This file will be created from the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml) and copied into `$HOME/.config/ghorg/conf.yaml`.
 The second is setting flags via the cli, run `$ ghorg clone --help` for a list of flags.
-Any flag set on the command line will overwrite anything in the conf.yaml
+A flag set on the command line will overwrite whats set in the conf.yaml

-## Default GitHub/GitLab Token Used
+### github setup
+1. Create [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with all `repo` scopes.
+This token can be [added here](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml#L6-L10) to your `ghorg/conf.yaml` as a cli flag, or your [osx keychain](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).

+### gitlab setup

+1. Create [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with `api` scopes.
+This token can be added to your `ghorg/conf.yaml` as a cli flag, or your [osx keychain](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).
+1. Update [GitLab specific](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml#L13-L34) config in your `ghorg/conf.yaml` or via cli flags
+1. Update [SCM type](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml#L54-L57) to `gitlab` in your `ghorg/conf.yaml` or via cli flags

+### bitbucket setup

+1. To configure with bitbucket you will need to create a new [app password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) and update your `$HOME/.config/ghorg/conf.yaml` [here](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml#L37-L47) or use the (--token, -t) and (--bitbucket-username) flags.
+1. Update [SCM type](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml#L54-L57) to `bitbucket` in your `ghorg/conf.yaml` or via cli flags

+### osx default github/gitlab token used

 > NOTE: cloning via https rather than ssh is the ghorg default, this is because a token must be present to retreive the list of repos.
 However, if you run into trouble cloning via https and genearlly clone via ssh, try switching `--protocol ssh`